Our products

 Is smoked eel eaten cold or hot?

-Smoked eel is eaten at room temperature, never cold from the fridge.
+Smoked eel should be eaten at room temperature, never cold from the fridge.
 Take it out of the refrigerator 15-20 minutes before serving.
-The fat needs to temper so that the texture is buttery and the flavor is perceived with all its complexity.
+The fat needs to warm up for the texture to be buttery and for the flavor to be fully perceived.
 Directly from the cold, the flavor is flat and the texture firm.
-In hot recipes like pasta or risotto, it is added off the heat at the end so that the residual heat tempers it without cooking it.
+In hot recipes like pasta or risotto, add it off the heat at the end so that the residual heat warms it without cooking it.

 How long does smoked eel last once opened?

-Once the vacuum packaging is opened, smoked eel should be consumed within 3 to 5 days, always keeping it in the refrigerator at 0-4 °C, wrapped in cling film or in an airtight container.
-If you notice changes in smell (ammonia-like or rancid), color, or texture, do not consume it.
+Once the vacuum-sealed package is opened, smoked eel should be consumed within 3 to 5 days, always keeping it in the refrigerator at 0-4 °C, wrapped in plastic wrap or in an airtight container.
+If you notice changes in odor (ammonia or rancid), color, or texture, do not consume it.

 Can smoked eel be frozen?

-Yes, it can be frozen without opening the vacuum packaging for 2-3 months.
-The texture may lose some of its richness when thawed: the fat separates slightly, and the meat becomes a little firmer.
+Yes, it can be frozen without opening the vacuum-sealed package for 2-3 months.
+The texture may lose some of its creaminess when thawed: the fat separates slightly and the meat becomes a little firmer.
 The flavor is well preserved.
 Always thaw in the refrigerator for 12-24 hours, never at room temperature or in the microwave.
-If you freeze it, preferably use it in hot recipes (pasta, risotto) where texture is less critical.
+If you freeze it, preferably use it in hot recipes (pasta, risotto) where the texture is less critical.

-What is the difference between hot and cold smoked eel?
+What is the difference between hot-smoked and cold-smoked eel?

 Hot smoking (60-80 °C, 2-4 hours) cooks the meat during the process, resulting in a softer, richer texture and a pronounced smoky flavor.
 This is the most common method.
-Cold smoking (less than 30 °C, longer hours) does not cook the meat: the result is a firmer texture, more similar to smoked salmon, with a more subtle and elegant smoky flavor.
-Both methods are valid; most smoked eel found in Spain is hot smoked.
+Cold smoking (less than 30 °C, more hours) does not cook the meat: the result is a firmer texture, more similar to smoked salmon, with a more subtle and elegant smoky flavor.
+Both methods are valid; most smoked eel found in Spain is hot-smoked.

 Does smoked eel have bones?

-Quality smoked eel fillets come deboned and ready to eat directly.
+Quality smoked eel fillets come filleted and boneless, ready to eat directly.
 The central bone is removed during processing.
 A well-prepared product does not have side bones.
-If you buy a whole, unfilleted piece (less common), you might find the central bone, but it separates easily from the smoked meat.
+If you buy a whole unfilleted piece (less common), you might find the central bone, but it separates easily from the smoked meat.

 How much smoked eel should be calculated per person?

-As an appetizer or on toast, 40-50 g per person is sufficient.
+As an appetizer or toast, 40-50 g per person is sufficient.
 As a main ingredient in pasta, risotto, or salad, calculate 60-80 g per person.
-Smoked eel is very flavorful and satisfying due to its high fat content, so portions do not need to be large.
-It is a product to be enjoyed in moderation, not in abundance.
+Smoked eel is very flavorful and filling due to its high fat content, so portions do not need to be large.
+It is a product to be enjoyed in moderation, not to be eaten in abundance.

 Is smoked eel sustainable?

-The European eel (Anguilla anguilla) is classified as a critically endangered species by the IUCN, which has sparked debate about its consumption.
-Commercial smoked eel primarily comes from aquaculture, where wild-caught glass eels are raised to commercial size.
+The European eel (Anguilla anguilla) is classified as critically endangered by the IUCN, which has sparked debate about its consumption.
+Commercial smoked eel primarily comes from aquaculture, where glass eels caught in the wild are raised to commercial size.
 Some producers work with sustainability certifications.
-If you are concerned about environmental impact, look for producers who indicate the origin and farming method, and consume in moderation.
+If you are concerned about environmental impact, look for producers who indicate the origin and rearing method, and consume in moderation.

 Maria José Sáez Pastor